syncfusion-content/uwp-docs/uwp/Calendar/Date-Selection.md

 ## Date Selection Mode

-`SelectionMode` property determines whether single or multiple dates can be selected in SfCalendar.
-The values of SelectionMode are
+The `SelectionMode` property determines whether single or multiple dates can be selected in SfCalendar.
+The values of SelectionMode are:

-* Single – Allows to select any one DateTime
+* Single – Allows selecting any one DateTime
-* Multiple – Allows to select one or more DateTime
+* Multiple – Allows selecting one or more DateTime
-* None – Does not allow to select any DateTime
+* None – Does not allow selecting any DateTime

 {% tabs %}